Handling USPTO Maintenance Fee Notification Parsing

 Failure Code Trigger Condition Operational Response

-MISSING_ISSUE_DATE Grant date absent or unparseable Route to manual review queue; block auto-docketing
+MISSING_ISSUE_DATE Grant date absent or unparseable Route to manual review; block auto-docketing

-WINDOW_AMBIGUITY Multiple fee windows detected in payload Cross-reference USPTO fee schedule; flag for paralegal verification
+WINDOW_AMBIGUITY Multiple windows or a changed entity status detected Cross-reference the USPTO fee schedule; flag for paralegal verification

-GRACE_SURCHARGE_ACTIVE Current date > statutory due, < grace end Apply surcharge multiplier; escalate billing alert
+GRACE_SURCHARGE_ACTIVE Current date past due date, before grace end Apply surcharge tier; escalate billing alert

 {